McGwery/Full-hotelsmgt/README.md

-# Laravel Hotel
+# Hotel Mgt

-Laravel Hotel is an open-source web application built with laravel 8.0, enchanced with laravel reverb features to have realtime notification experience.
+Hotel Mgt is an open-source web application built with laravel 8.0, enchanced with laravel reverb features to have realtime notification experience.

 Its now compatible with laravel 12